fooplugins/fooplugins-freemius-checkout/README.md

 - After purchase tracking : Google Analytics 4 and Facebook Pixel
 - Supports URL's with trials and coupons
 - Supports Freemius dunning mechanism (if configured in your Freemius dashboard)
+- Auto-appends coupon querystring to all checkout url's if on the current page

 ## How to use